 If you work with a school and would like to use anything on this site with your students and parents, please feel free to do so.
 The same goes for others: if you believe any of the information here may be useful to you in any setting, either for your own use or in working with others, I encourage you to use it in its entirety or to take it apart and use the parts as you see fit.

-I have spent many, many hours ascertaining that the information provided on this website is as accurate as possible, and I will make efforts to keep it reasonably current.
-However, information can change over time–especially with the lists of where employees attended college–and, while I’ve been thorough and meticulous in my research because I care very much about accuracy, there’s always the chance that I overlooked something.
+I have spent thousands of hours ascertaining that the information provided on this website is as accurate as possible, and I will make efforts to keep it reasonably current.
+However, information can change over time (especially with the lists) and, while I’ve been thorough and meticulous in my research because I care very much about accuracy, there’s always the chance that I overlooked something.
 Thus, I make no warranties as to the completeness or accuracy of material on this website and encourage you to verify whatever information you intend to use to a degree that makes you comfortable with presenting it to your audience.
 I also encourage you to bring to my attention any information you believe to be inaccurate or misleading.
 (Note: At the bottom of each list I’ve indicated when it was last updated, which means all data should be current as of that date.)

 In summary, material on this website may be used freely by anyone, as long as this website and, where necessary, the original source are cited.
 Anyone who presents a substantial amount of the material from this site, or any part in its entirety, should also make it clear that they are not affiliated with Less High School Stress LLC in any way.